kjosib/kjosib.github.io/ThisIsTheWay/guild.md

 I envision a hiring hall, a continuing education and training program, a professional code of conduct, an apprenticeship program, and pipelines for both journeyman and senior developers.

+## Summary Up Front

+Let's reframe software development (and tech work generally) as a true professional discipline rather than a loosely regulated labor market driven primarily by corporate hiring needs.
+Tech workers lack the structural safeguards, ethical standards, apprenticeship pathways, and collective institutions that exist in other engineering professions, leaving workers vulnerable to exploitative hiring practices, unethical corporate directives, unstable employment cycles, and fragmented career development.

+The Guild concept combines elements of medieval guilds, labor organizing, workforce development, and certification systems into a worker-centered ecosystem built around shared ethical standards, mentorship, peer accountability, and collective advancement through

+* a code of professional conduct,
+* community-recognized certifications tied to demonstrated skill and experience,
+* mentorship and apprenticeship structures connecting senior and junior workers,
+* and eventually a hiring-network model that prioritizes worker development and long-term professional sustainability over purely profit-driven incentives.

+The broader theory is that by creating institutions capable of coordinating workers across the industry, rather than leaving individuals to negotiate alone within asymmetrical labor markets, the profession could gradually establish stronger bargaining power, improve hiring quality and trust, reduce exploitative dynamics, and create more stable pathways for technical workers across industries.

 ## Code of Professional Conduct

 A code of conduct can become a foundation for respect for an organization.